soasada/kotlin-coroutines-webflux-security/README.md

 Spring Security could be used to give permissions to our clients for use certain endpoints of our API, these permissions could be role based, scope based or both and are called [GrantedAuthority](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/core/GrantedAuthority.java).
-We give permissions in the authentication process, in the ServerAuthenticationSuccessHandler when we generate the tokens we have to add the roles in form of claims in the JWT. **(This part is WIP)**
+We give permissions in the authentication process, in the ServerAuthenticationSuccessHandler when we generate the tokens we have to add the roles in form of claims in the JWT (see [JWTServerAuthenticationSuccessHandler](/backend-server/src/main/kotlin/com/popokis/backend_server/application/security/authentication/JWTServerAuthenticationSuccessHandler.kt)).

-In our application, we have two types of endpoints where we want to restrict access:
+In our application, we have three types of endpoints where we want to restrict access:

-1. The public ones: endpoints that serves static files and `/login` endpoint.
+1. **The public ones:** endpoints that serves static files and `/login` endpoint.
-2. The private ones: the rest.
+2. **The private ones:**
+    1. `/admin/**`: where only admin users can access, which means, clients that request our API with JWT that holds the admin role.
+    2. **the rest**: where registered and admin users can access, which means, clients that request our API with JWT that are issued by us.

 Spring Security Webflux has an interface that could be used to do authorization, this interface is: [ReactiveAuthorizationManager](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/authorization/ReactiveAuthorizationManager.java) and is used to determine if an Authentication object has access to a specific endpoint.
 So basically, we have to implement our custom